Anzac-class frigate: Design at launch

 Each frigate has a 3,600 t full load displacement.
 The ships are 109 m long at the waterline, and 118 m long overall, with a beam of 14.8 m, and a draught at full load of 4.35 m.
 The hull and superstructure are of all-steel construction, and the ships are fitted with fin stabilisers.

-The frigates use a Combined Diesel or Gas (CODOG) propulsion machinery layout, with a single, 30172 hp General Electric LM2500-30 gas turbine and two 8,840 hp MTU 12V1163 TB83 diesel engines driving the ship's two controllable-pitch propellers.
+The frigates use a combined diesel or gas (CODOG) propulsion machinery layout, with a single, 30172 hp General Electric LM2500-30 gas turbine and two 8,840 hp MTU 12V1163 TB83 diesel engines driving the ship's two controllable-pitch propellers.
 Maximum speed is 27 kn, and maximum range is over 6,000 nmi at 18 kn.
 The frigates' range is about 50% greater than other MEKO-type frigates, due to an enhanced fuel supply.
 Originally, two gas turbines were to be fitted; this layout would have provided a top speed of 31.75 kn.
 The starboard turbine was cancelled to save costs.

 The standard ship's company of an Anzac consists of 22 officers and 141 sailors.
 Onboard electricity requirements are met by four MTU diesel generators.
 Each ship can carry up to 29 m3 of dry provisions, 29 m3 of refrigerated provisions, and 54 t of fresh water.

 Armament

 At the time of construction, the main weapon for the Anzacs was a United Defense 5-inch 54 calibre Mark 45 Mod 2 dual purpose gun.
 The forward-mounted gun is capable of firing 32 kg shells at a rate of 20 rounds per minute, to a distance of 23 km.
 The barrel can elevate to 65 degrees.
-This was supplemented by an eight-cell Lockheed Martin Mark 41 Mod 5 vertical launch system for RIM-7 Sea Sparrow missiles as a point-defence system.
+This was supplemented by a Tactical-length eight-cell Lockheed Martin Mark 41 Mod 5 vertical launch system for RIM-7 Sea Sparrow missiles as a point-defence system.
 The Sea Sparrow is a semi-active radar homing missile, with a 39 kg warhead, a range of 14.6 km, and a top speed of Mach 2.5.
 Two 12.7 mm machine guns were fitted for close defence.

 A missile-armed helicopter was a key component of the frigates' armament.
 When construction started, both navies were planning for, but had yet to identify, new helicopters to be operated by the frigates; as an interim measure, the RAN used Sikorsky S-70B-2 Seahawks, while the RNZN embarked Westland Wasps.